WSJO

-WSJO broadcasts to the Atlantic City area and greater southern New Jersey, including Cherry Hill and other eastern suburbs of Philadelphia.
+South Jersey, including many Philadelphia suburbs.
 When the station first hit the air in 2004, its programming originated from studios shared with New Jersey 101.5 in Ewing Township, New Jersey, outside its primary coverage area.
-Today, the station is programmed from the Townsquare cluster in Northfield, NJ, well within the Atlantic City market.
+Today, the station is programmed from Townsquare's Atlantic City/Vineland area cluster in Northfield, NJ.
 That cluster includes WFPG, Atlantic City (Lite Rock 96.9), WENJ, Millvile (97.3 ESPN), WPUR, Atlantic City (Cat Country 107.3) and WPGG, Atlantic City (WPG Talk Radio 95.5).

 History

 The FM station began operations in 1971 as WRDR on 104.9 FM.
 The city-of-license was, and still is Egg Harbor City.
 It, along with its AM simulcast counterpart, WRDI, was known as "WRD Radio", with studios on the White Horse Pike in Hammonton, NJ, the city-of-license for WRDI.
 Broadcasts consisted of an MOR music format, along with high school sports and live area events, like remotes from Hammonton's annual Our Lady of Mount Carmel Festival and the Red, White and Blueberry Festival.
 The stations were owned by Delaware Valley radio veteran Jim Rodio (d/b/a Rodio Radio).
 In 1980, Rodio sold the AM station and WRDR went it alone from new studios on Philadelphia Avenue in Egg Harbor City, using a syndicated "live assist" standards/MOR format called "Unforgettable" from Toby Arnold and Associates.
 Now known as "Unforgettable FM 105 WRDR," the format was augmented by music from a record library.
 One of the stations biggest features was Rodio's Saturday evening "Bandstand" program highlighting the Big Band years.
 The station had also aired Philadelphia Phillies baseball and Philadelphia Flyers hockey.

 In 1997, Rodio sold WRDR to New Jersey Broadcasting, who "updated" the format by hiring former WIP, Philadelphia music director Bob Russo as program director.
 Russo was instrumental in starting WIP on the road to Adult Contemporary from MOR in the 1970s, and WRDR adopted his early-1970s music mix that straddled the two formats, augmented by some later compatible music.
 The station sounded very much like WIP had in the 1970s.